 What is the difference between probiotics and prebiotics?

 Probiotics are living good bacteria that offer us health benefits.
 They are called “good” because they compete for space and food against harmful bacteria, and prevent them from settling in the gut.
-Prebiotics are what these good bacteria fed off (mainly fiber and complex starches).
-Taking probiotics can be helpful to have a healthy microbiome, but if we don’t consume fiber and complex starches is a bit like planting seed without water and sun.
+Prebiotics are what these good bacteria fed off (mainly fibre and complex starches).
+Taking probiotics can be helpful to have a healthy microbiome, but if we don’t consume fibre and complex starches is a bit like planting seeds without water and sun.